If your struggling with BodyMind Articles issues, please take our survey to see the severity

 The Role of Emotions in Therapy

+The Role of Emotions in Therapy can not be understated.
 The impact of Materialism and Reductionism in western medicine and psychology saw human emotions sidelined as unimportant when compared to the mind and the thinking processes of our human condition.
 Emotions were marginalised in the understanding of how to treat people undergoing psychotherapy and psychology sessions as a result.

 Neuroscience has changed all that.
 We now understand that basic emotions are fundamental powers of the human mind and body, playing key roles in both mental and physical health, mental disorders, relationships and even our reality.